Megraohoh/sandwichMaker/README.md

 -condiments
 -veggies

-##Your project should have one HTML file that has:
+####Your project should have one HTML file that has a section of options for each sandwich part

--a section of options for each sandwich part the ability to select multiple, or zero, choices for each section (such as turkey and bacon, or "no meat")
+the ability to select multiple, or zero, choices for each section (such as turkey and bacon, or "no meat")

 -an empty DOM element into which the final sandwich order and its cost will be inserted